Without Dialogue Megan Reitz

 Effective leadership is vital for driving positive change in a complex world.
 However, many view leadership as a position of authority rather than a practice accessible to all.
 We can create a more engaged and sustainable society by recognizing that anyone can develop leadership skills and influence others.
 Continue reading Leadership Is a Practice Not a Position of Authority Anyone can practice leadership

-One of the most significant mistakes we often commit when striving to initiate change is trying to enforce things upon others.
+One of the most significant mistakes we often make when striving to initiate change is trying to enforce change on others.
 Continue reading Ownership, Not Buy-in We need to move from buy-in to ownership

 It is often suggested that offering rewards is necessary to motivate people, particularly when it comes to sharing their knowledge.
 However, this strategy is ultimately ineffective and potentially harmful in the long run.
 Continue reading Punished by Rewards Loving what you do is a more powerful motivator than any goody